AlexsLemonade/training-modules/RNA-seq/00b-additional_approaches.md

 Our modules are designed to take up approximately half a day and to be run on your own laptops.
 As a result, we do not cover every tool or method that would complement what is included in our main bulk RNA-seq module.
 For your reference, we've put together what we might teach if we had more time or computational resources.
-It is intended to be an introduction to these approaches and a "jumping off point" for further reading or experimentation.
+This is intended to be an introduction to these approaches and a "jumping off point" for further reading or experimentation.
 We present them in order of increasing difficulty and/or departure from what is presented in training.

 ####  Contents